Wok & Skillet

 pouring chinese chicken stock through strainer

-Chicken stock can keep in the fridge for about 1 week and for about 6 months in the freezer.
+Chicken stock can keep in the fridge for about 1 week and in the freezer for about 6 months.

 Best of all, they have the liquid measurement levels printed on the bags so you know exactly how much chicken stock you're storing in each bag.
-Some bags even have a write-on label so you can write down the date that you prepared the stock.
+Some bags even have a write-on label so you can record the date you prepared the stock.

 • Rice Cooker Hainanese Chicken Rice